nxskok/pasias/docs/12-regression.md

 ## [1] 0.4363485
 ```

 which *would* look
 like as weak of a trend as we saw.
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Correlations have to go up beyond 0.50 before they start looking at all interesting.</span>

-(d) Is the slope of your regression line significantly
+(d)??part:regtest??
+Is the slope of your regression line significantly
 different from zero?
 What does that mean, in the context of the
 data?